saarimshaikh/saarimshaikh/README.md

 - 🔭 I’m currently working on Hadoop data cluster with AWS

-- 🌱 I’m currently learning Ai and DataOps
+- 🌱 I’m currently learning Ai, Cloud and DataOps

 - ❓ Ask me about anything related to Big Data and System Design